-Appeared at the CES Technology Expo in Las Vegas on Monday, “Hoist” is intended for use at catastrophic event destinations, with clients ready to drive, walk, or move over “the most misleading landscape.”
+Appeared at the CES Technology Expo in Las Vegas on Monday.
+“Hoist” is intended for use at catastrophic event destinations, with clients ready to drive, walk, or move over “the most misleading landscape.”
 Currently, in the early idea stages, there is no official course of events for its business take off.

-The legs also fold up into a stowed drive-mode, where the power to the joints is cut, and the use of an integrated passive suspension system maximizes battery efficiency.
+The legs also fold up into a stowed drive-mode, where the power to the joints is cut.
+And the use of an integrated passive suspension system maximizes battery efficiency.
 This allows Elevate to drive at highway speeds just like any other vehicle.
-But no other can climb a five foot wall, step over a five-foot gap, walk over diverse terrain, and achieve a 115-foot wide track width, all while keeping its body and passengers completely level.
+But no other can climb a five-foot wall, step over a five-foot gap.
+Walk over diverse terrain, and achieve a 115-foot wide track width, all while keeping its body and passengers completely level.
 Further, the combination of wheeled motion with articulating legs provides a new paradigm of mobility by enabling faster walking speeds, unique dynamic driving postures and torsional control at the end of each leg.

 Hoist has four “legs,” each with a progression of joints, empowering the vehicle to copy both mammalian and reptilian strolling steps.
 Here is the way Hyundai depicts this really odd element:

-John Suh, VP and head of Hyundai Cradle, included that present save vehicles were just ready to convey specialists on call for the edge of a flotsam and jetsam field, though Elevate can drive to the scene and climb directly over surge trash or disintegrated concrete.
+John Suh, VP, and head of Hyundai Cradle included that present save vehicles were just ready to convey specialists on call for the edge of a flotsam and jetsam field.
+Though Elevate can drive to the scene and climb directly over surge trash or disintegrated concrete.
 He further included:

 “However this technology goes well beyond emergency situations.
-People living with disabilities worldwide … could hail an autonomous Hyundai Elevate that could walk up to their front door, level itself, and allow their wheelchair to roll right in.
+People living with disabilities worldwide … could hail an autonomous Hyundai Elevate that could walk up to their front door, So, the level itself, and allow their wheelchair to roll right in.
 The possibilities are limitless.”